outcoldman/outcoldman.com/_posts/en/2017/2017-07-09-kubernetes-monitoring-resources.markdown

 You know that monitoring is a hot topic this year when you see such variety of ways how you can monitor kubernetes cluster.

+> If you are using Splunk - we provide solution to monitor and collect logs from
+> Kubernetes.
+Please take a look on [Monitoring Kubernetes](https://www.outcoldsolutions.com/docs/monitoring-kubernetes/).

 ## cAdvisor

 It all starts from [cAdvisor](https://github.com/google/cadvisor).
 Kubelet is built